cemenenkoff/qsnake/README.md

 ```

 `requirements.txt`
->After cloning this repository (and hopefully setting up a virtual environment), run `pip install -r requirements.txt` to install all necessary dependencies.
-This project runs on **Python 3.9.7**, and some of the main modules utilized in this demo are `tensorflow`, `keras`, `turtle`, and `gym`.
+>Run `pip install -r requirements.txt` to install all necessary dependencies.
+This project runs on [Python 3.9.7](https://www.python.org/downloads/release/python-397/).

 `environment.py`
->This subclass of `gym.Env` represents our snake game.
+>This subclass of `gym.Env` represents the snake game environment.

 `agent.py`
->This script trains an agent to play snake via a deep Q-learning network.
+>Train an agent to play snake via a deep Q-learning network.

 `plotting.py`
->This supporting script graphs some statistics about how the Q-network was trained and the performance of the agent.
+>Graph some statistics about how the Q-network was trained and the performance of the agent.

 `gif_creator.py`
 >Convert saved eps files into png files and then png files into an animated gif.
 Using this class requires a separate installation of [Ghostscript](https://ghostscript.com/releases/index.html).